hndrs/gradle-git-properties-plugin/README.md

 This plugin was build specifically with the purpose of supporting gradles [configuration-cache](https://docs.gradle.org/8.1.1/userguide/configuration_cache.html) feature.
-If you don`t need this functionality it might be wiser to choose more mature plugins.
+If you don`t need this functionality, you might choose a more mature plugin.

 ## Using the Plugin